Tasman Rugby Boadilla

-Tasman Rugby Boadilla is a Spanish rugby team based in Boadilla del Monte.
+Tasman Rugby Boadilla is a Spanish rugby union team based in Boadilla del Monte.
 They currently compete in the 2nd Madrid Rugby Division (4th Spanish category).

 History

 TASMAN Rugby Boadilla was established in September 2001, with the idea of bringing rugby closer to children and forming a stable and competitive team in the long term.

 TASMAN Rugby Boadilla has become in recent years one of the first schools in the northwest of Madrid (both in number of licenses and results).

 The successes in its lower categories (runners-up in Spain in the cadet category in the 2007/2008 season and third in the same category in 2009/2010) and the promotion to División de Honor B of its senior team in 2013/2014, have led to a great development.